 Globalization Partners can change how you expand to a new country.
 We will source the best benefits for your employees and add them to our payroll and benefits management plan.
 This approach makes it easier for you to focus on what is truly important to growing your business.

 South Africa Compensation Laws

 South Africa’s National Minimum Wage Act went into effect on January 1, 2019.
 This act established the country’s first minimum wage of 20 ZAR an hour, or about 3,500 ZAR a month.
+The minimum wage is currently 21.69 ZAR an hour as of February 2021.
 Individual industries or locations often have other minimum wage regulations to keep in mind when hiring employees.

 The nation’s compensation laws also outline overtime wages.
 Employees cannot work more than 10 hours of overtime per week, and they must agree to any overtime hours.
 Overtime rates are typically 1.5 times an employee’s regular hourly pay.
 Workers can also opt to get paid time off or a combination of overtime pay and paid time off instead.

 Employers must provide certain guaranteed benefits to employees as part of a South Africa benefit management program.
 For example, employees are entitled to at least 15 business days of paid vacation each year.
 They can also choose to receive one day off for every 17 days worked or one hour off for every 17 hours worked.
 This setup is in addition to time off for the country’s 12 public holidays.

 Employees also get three days of Family Responsibility Leave for every year from the start of their employment as long as they have worked for the employer for more than four months.
 The leave is available for these circumstances:

 - Death of a family member under specific terms